JacobMandelbrot/jacobmandelbrot.github.io/_portfolio/portfolio-5.md

 excerpt: "Created as part of Harvard Undergraduate Video Game Club to teach members a variety of aspects of game development.
 Co-op game that meshes many different parts of other games together, including Kirby, rock paper scissors and Vampire Survivors.<br/><img src='/images/RockPaperShoot.jpg'>"
 collection: portfolio
 ---

--Implemented Co-op
+Created as part of Harvard Undergraduate Video Game Club to teach members a variety of aspects of game development.
+Co-op game that meshes many different parts of other games together, including Kirby, rock paper scissors and Vampire Survivors.

--Carefulling created player weapons and enemies to be unique and have a rock paper scissors relationship.
-Each enemy feels unique and the boss enemy combines aspects from the normal enemies
+-Implemented Co-op functionality which required replicating key variables and functions to make sure that changes on the server were reflected across all clients.
--Created system for stealing abilities and using it to shoot a weapon or build a unique tower -Made vampire survivor system for leveling to give players a sense of progression.
+-Made a variety of weapons and enemies that have a rock paper scissors relationship.
+Each enemy feels unique and has a distinct weakness (Ex. flying enemy weak to homing missile, tanky/slow enemy weak to shotgun).
--Learned how to integrate animation pack giving player character realistic movement and a weapon animations -Learned how to implement coop and replicated variables and functions.
+-Also made a boss enemy combines different aspects from the normal enemies -Created system for stealing abilities and using them to shoot a weapon or build a tower -Made vampire survivor system for leveling to give players a sense of progression.
--Made two plugins
+-Integrated animation pack giving player character realistic movement and a weapon animations -Made two plugins, a plugin which adds a blueprint node with c++ line tracing and enemy detection functionality and a button in the editor which cycles between a few behind-the-scenes ability and enemy presets

 <iframe width="560" height="315" src="https://www.youtube.com/embed/jg7QUjF81fI" frameborder="0" allowfullscreen></iframe>